 Questions and Answers are posted online here.

 Springboro Community City Schools Posts Quality Profile

 The Quality Profile is designed to be a companion to Ohio’s Local Report Card because it includes additional accountability measures that define a high-quality education in ways that are not captured on the state report card.
-Springboro’s first Quality Profile provides a snapshot of operations and achievements with information on academics, the arts, student activities, financial responsibility and operations, parent and community involvement, and student services.
-To see the news release, click here.
+Springboro’s first Quality Profile provides a snapshot of operations and achievements.

 To read our district's Quality Profile, click here.